Mancetter Parish Council

 The Submission Documents comprise of:The Mancetter Neighbourhood Development Plan (Policy Document), The Basic Conditions Statement (how the plan meets the legal requirements) and The Consultation Statement (a “Storyboard” of all the consultation and how this has influenced the Plan).

-We hope that an examination by an independent and qualified examiner, will be carried out in March/April to enable a Referendum in late Spring/early summer.
+The final six-week consultation has now closed and an examination by an independent and qualified examiner is taking place to enable a Referendum in late Spring/early summer.
 A “Yes” vote of over 50% would mean that the Plan could be “Made” and the process will be complete.

-A printed version of the plan is available to view at the Council Offices or Mancetter Memorial Hall.
+A printed version of the plan is available to view at North Warwickshire Borough Council Offices or Mancetter Memorial Hall.

 • Mancetter Neighbourhood Plan